harplife/zettelkasten/math/precalculus/Chapter 4/7_Logarithmic_Scales.md

 $$

 > [!warning] When it comes to loudness of sound, $+3$ dB does *NOT* mean double the loudness.
-> Loudness uses decibel because human hearing itself follows the logarithmic scale. $10$ dB increase is perceived as roughly twice as loud.
+> Loudness uses decibel because human hearing (and perception) itself follows the logarithmic scale. $10$ dB increase is perceived as roughly twice as loud.